CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Netfilter-ACLs/Filtering-Learned-MAC-Addresses.md

 {{%notice note%}}

-This feature is specific to switches on the Broadcom platform only; on Mellanox Spectrum switches, the input port ACL does not have these issues when learning MAC addresses.
+This feature is specific to switches on the Broadcom platform only; on switches with [Spectrum ASICs](https://cumulusnetworks.com/products/hardware-compatibility-list/?ASIC=Mellanox Spectrum&ASIC=Mellanox Spectrum_A1), the input port ACL does not have these issues when learning MAC addresses.

 {{%/notice%}}